EricSchles/book_tools/book.md

 Note: For this code to work from this repo, you'll need to install OpenCV from the follow githubs: [opencv](https://github.com/Itseez/opencv), [opencv-contrib](https://github.com/Itseez/opencv_contrib), and it's not a bad idea to install [opencv-extra](https://github.com/Itseez/opencv_extra), but only if you have space for the extra data, it's not necessary.

+And the code that I'll reference throughout this section can be found [here](https://github.com/EricSchles/book_tools/tree/master/code/chapter4/face_comparison)

 In any event, there is a lot to unpack in that file and so I'm simply going to explain some high level steps: